-A Caesar salad can weigh in at 600 calories and 43 grams of fat.
-That’s nearly 70% of your daily recommended intake!
-Though a Caesar is a classic, even classics can stand updating now and be a bit healthier for your precious bodies!
+A typical Caesar salad can weigh in at 600 calories and 43 grams of fat!
+Umm YIKES!
+That’s nearly 70% of your daily recommended intake and not fabulous!
+A Caesar is a classic, and even classics can stand a little update from time to time, for your precious bodies! with love xx ck

 For the salad: